Akhtar Hossain

-Akhtar Hossain (born 1 November 1945) is a Bangladeshi children's literature writer.
+Akhtar Hossain (আখতার হুসেন; 1 November 1945 – 24 September 2026) was a Bangladeshi children's literature writer.
 He was awarded the Bangla Academy Literary Award and the Agrani Bank Shishu Academy Children's Literature Award in 2012, for his contributions to children's literature.

-Early life
+Background

 Akhtar Hossain was born in Nurullapur village of Lalpur Upazila, Natore District.
 His father's name was T.I.M.
 Sikandar, and his mother was Ayesha Khatun.

+Hossain died on 24 September 2026, at the age of 80.